Brian McFarlane

-Brian McFarlane is a Canadian television sportscaster and author.
-He is best known as a broadcaster on Hockey Night In Canada and as an author of hockey books.
+Brian McFarlane (born August 10, 1931) is a Canadian television sportscaster and author.
+He is best known as a broadcaster on Hockey Night in Canada and as an author of hockey books.
 He is also the honorary president of the Society for International Hockey Research.

 Early life and education

 Brian McFarlane, the son of writer Leslie McFarlane, was raised in Whitby and Ottawa Ontario.

 He attended St. Lawrence University in Canton, New York, on a hockey scholarship, graduating in 1955.
 In his four years he scored 101 goals for the Skating Saints, which remains a St. Lawrence record.
 On three occasions, he scored five goals in a game, a school record shared with several others.
 McFarlane was honoured as an All-American in 1952.

 Career

 After graduating, he worked in television at WRGB in Schenectady, New York, before moving to CFRB Radio in Toronto, Ontario and then CFCF-TV in Montreal, Quebec (where he was sports director) and CFTO TV in Toronto.
 He had a lengthy career in broadcasting and journalism.